Hatfield Life

 Sports

-Hatfield boasts a variety of sports teams which compete in the college league, and all college members are welcome to take part.
+Hatfield has a variety of sports teams which compete in the college league, and all college members are welcome to take part.
 These are:

 - Football (men’s and women’s)